 To illustrate, click to zoom in on our brand idea brainstorming.

 In stage three of our brand strategy workshops, summarize everything to create a brand idea.
-Once you have phrases for all five areas of our brand strategy model, the team should feel inspired to use their creative energy to come up with the brand idea.
+Once you have phrases for all five areas of our brand strategy model, the team should feel inspired to use their creative energy to develop the brand idea.
 Importantly, find a summary statement that captures everything around the circle.
-Try to get a few different options you can test with both consumers and employees.
+Try to get a few options you can test with consumers and employees.

 To illustrate, click to zoom in on our brand idea map process.